Simon Phipps (game designer)

 Simon Phipps is a British self-taught game programmer and video game designer.
-He began making games in 1982 when he wrote his first published video game he wrote while he was at school.
+He began making games in 1982 when he wrote his first published video game, StarForce Lander (a version of Lunar Lander) he wrote while he was at school.
 He spent a few months writing business software before he was approached to provide some freelance artwork for Sheffield-based Gremlin Graphics.
 At his interview, he was offered a full-time position.

 In 1988, he was one of the founders of Core Design, where he would work on many of their titles until leaving in 1996.